 The Saturday high speed runs take place approximately 15 miles north of Ketchum, in the scenic Sawtooth National Recreation Area (SNRA).
 This land is regulated and governed by the Forest Service and therefore has limited access to Sun Valley Tour de Force.
 Unfortunately, the SNRA has consistently denied the SVTdF application for a Special Events permit.
 SVTdF reminds folks who want to view the runs that they must follow all guidelines from law enforcement, event officials, and volunteers.
 It’s important to follow all safety precautions during the event, including staying 300 feet from the road when cars are running at top speed.

 Spectators are still allowed to view the event from Phantom Hill, but without a permit there will not be any hosted restrooms, tents, bleachers, food trucks, or any services in this area.
 No parking is allowed on Highway 75 on the four-mile permitted stretch of highway.

 Yes, Harriman Trail will be open to bikes.
 Please adhere to all volunteer and event personnel during the event and when crossing Highway 75.
-We will offer a bike trailer on the three mile course throughout the event, helping bikers move past the course while traffic is open.
+SVTdF will offer a bike trailer on the four-mile stretch of road during the event, helping bikers move quickly past the course while through traffic is open.
 Please feel free to use this free service for your safety and convenience.
 Thank you for your patience!